Motorola BPR40D

-What the Motorola BPR40D Offered
+What the Motorola BPR40D Offers

 Dual-Mode Analog & Digital

-Ran both analog and digital (DMR II) modes, switching seamlessly for a smooth migration path off legacy radios.
+Runs both analog and digital (DMR II) modes, switching seamlessly for a smooth migration path off legacy radios.

 4W UHF / 5W VHF Power